CZ-NIC/knot-resolver/systemd/multiinst.rst

 Instance-specific configuration
 -------------------------------

-Instances can use arbitraty identifiers for the instances, for example we can name instances like `dns1`, `tls` and so on.
+Instances can use arbitrary identifiers for the instances, for example we can name instances like `dns1`, `tls` and so on.

 .. code-block:: bash